Iligan: Cityhood

-Using the same territorial definition as a municipality, Iligan became a chartered city of Lanao del Norte on June 16, 1950.
+Using the same territorial definition as a municipality, Iligan became a chartered city of Lanao del Norte on June 16, 1950 by virtue of Republic Act No. 525.
+The bill was authored by then congressman of Lanao Mohammad Ali Dimaporo, who was protege to the late Senator Tomas Ll.
+Cabili.

 It was declared a first-class city in 1969 and was reclassified as First Class City "A" on July 1, 1977, by virtue of Presidential Decree No. 465.
 In 1983, Iligan was again reclassified as a highly urbanized city.